AFMiJ/AFMiJ/README.md

 ## Plugins to open and analyze AFM data in ImageJ.
 Requirements: a working Java >=1.8 installation.
-On Linux, openjdk is required.

 - AFMiJ_XX.zip: program distribution
 - Examples.zip: some AFM data in tiff and gsf formats (unzip and drop some files to the \<<Drag and Drop\>> bar of AFMiJ)